Enterprise and Wells Fargo Fou - GuruFocus.com

 History of the Housing Affordability Breakthrough Challenge

-Launched in 2020, the inaugural Housing Affordability Breakthrough Challenge attracted 800+ applications and ultimately awarded+six+organizations with $2.5 million in grants each to implement their wide-ranging solutions in housing construction, finance, and resident support and services.
-Currently, a free exhibition featuring those awardees, %26ldquo%3BA+Better+Way+Home%2C%26rdquo%3B is on display at the National Building Museum in Washington, D.C., until May 8, 2023.
+Launched in 2020, the inaugural Housing Affordability Breakthrough Challenge attracted 800+ applications and ultimately awarded six organizations with $2.5 million in grants each to implement their wide-ranging solutions in housing construction, finance, and resident support and services.
+Currently, a free exhibition featuring those awardees, "A Better Way Home," is on display at the National Building Museum in Washington, D.C., until May 8, 2023.

 One of the 2020 Breakthrough Challenge winners is cdcb | come dream. come build. in Brownsville, Texas, which together with buildingcommunityWORKSHOP created a modular housing innovation called MiCASiTA - a more sustainable rural homeownership idea that allows families to grow the size of their home as their finances and dreams evolve.